The best NYC gift ideas under $30 can be found in this week’s newsletter.

 Will forever love sunflowers at night

-If you’ve got any interest in reading last month’s roundup, you can see what went down in August over here.
+If you’ve got any interest in reading last month’s roundup, you can see what went down in August over here and you can see more posts like this on my latest newsletter.

 August Actions 2024